Labirintami/doc/docs/pager/usage.md

-Work with Pager
 ---
-sidebar_label:
+sidebar_label: Work with Pager
-title:
+title: Work with Pager
 ---